Interlock Support Center

 Our customer service representatives are available 24/7 getting you back on the road fast.

-Although the Draeger call center does not offer legal advice or interpret state laws, you can refer to your state law’s webpage for more general information on interlock requirements.
-Also, check with your legal advisor or monitoring authority with any specific questions relating to local laws and DUI procedures.
+You can refer to your state law’s webpage for more general information on interlock requirements.
+Also, ask your legal advisor any questions you have about local laws and DUI procedures.

 - Valid photo ID (Driver’s License, Military ID, or Passport)